shravan-padakanti/scala-1/Week-1-Lecture-1.md

 # return type can be specified:
 def square(x: Double): Double = x * x
 ```
+**Note:** Specifying return type for functions is optional, but if the function is recursive then its mandatory.
 Primitive datatypes are same as in Java but capitalized: `Int, Double, Boolean`

 ### Substitution Model: